Lao language: Lao script

-The Lao script, derived from the Khmer alphabet of the Khmer Empire in the 14th century, is ultimately rooted in the Pallava script of South India, one of the Brahmi scripts.
+The Lao script, derived from the Khmer alphabet of the Khmer Empire in the 14th century, is ultimately rooted in the Pallava script of Southern India, one of the Brahmi scripts.
 Although the Lao script bears resemblance to Thai, the former contains fewer letters than Thai because by 1960 it was simplified to be fairly phonemic, whereas Thai maintains many etymological spellings that are pronounced the same.

 The script is traditionally classified as an abugida, but Lao consonant letters are conceived of as simply representing the consonant sound, rather than a syllable with an inherent vowel.
 Vowels are written as diacritic marks and can be placed above, below, in front of, or behind consonants.
 The script also contains distinct symbols for numerals, although Arabic numerals are more commonly used.

 Lao is written in the Tai Tham script for liturgical purposes and is still used in temples in Laos and Isan.